joan2937/piscope/README.md

 pi_host ~ $ piscope

-Pi captures data
-Pi processes data
-Pi displays data
+Pi captures data, Pi processes data, Pi displays data

 On the Pi (with the display on a remote machine)
 ------------------------------------------------